Alluxio/alluxio/docs/en/ufs/GCS.md

 ## Setup

-Alluxio has two GCS integrations.
+Alluxio provides two ways to access GCS.
 The default GCS UFS module (GCS version 1) is implemented based on [jets3t](http://www.jets3t.org/) library which is design for AWS S3.
 Thus, it only accepts Google cloud storage interoperability access/secret keypair which allows full access to all Google cloud storages inside a Google cloud project.
 No permission or access control can be placed on the interoperability keys.
-The conjuction of Google interoperability API and jets3t library also impact the performance of default GCS UFS module.
+The conjunction of Google interoperability API and jets3t library also impact the performance of the default GCS UFS module.

 GCS with Google Cloud API (GCS version 2) on the other hand accepts [Google application credentials](https://cloud.google.com/docs/authentication/getting-started).
 Based on the application credentials, Google cloud can determine what permissions an authenticated client